406th Air Expeditionary Wing: 406th Tactical Fighter Training Wing

-In 1979, the Instructor Pilot School was closed in July, due to broad changes in USAFE's mission and budget restraints.
+In 1979, the instructor pilot school was closed in July, due to broad changes in USAFE's mission and budget restraints.
 On 1 January 1980, the support mission expanded when the 406th assumed responsibility for various functional areas in support of the four USAF tropo-scatter radar sites at Humosa, Mencora, Soller, and Inoges.
-The wing provided this support in cooperation with the 401st Tactical Fighter Wing assigned to Torrejon AB.
+The wing provided this support in cooperation with the 401st Tactical Fighter Wing stationed at Torrejon Air Base.

 Foremost among the accomplishments of the 406th TFTW during 1981 was the preparation and planning for reception of the F-16 Weapons Training Detachments which began in 1982.
-The 512nd TFS of the 86th Tactical Fighter Wing at Ramstein AB, West Germany recorded its first F-16C fighter deployment to the Bardenas Reales Range on 3 April 1986.
+The 512nd TFS of the 86th Tactical Fighter Wing at Ramstein Air Base, West Germany recorded its first F-16C fighter deployment to the Bardenas Reales Range on 3 April 1986.
 This represented the initial use of the C-model F-16 aircraft at the range since the newer F-16s were introduced to the European theatre.

 For the rest of the 1980s, the 406th continued to provide support for USAFE crew training and range training exercises.
 August 1990 ushered in a period of intense activity, as the 406th and Zaragoza provided major air and ground support for Operation Desert Shield, conducted in response to Iraq's invasion of Kuwait.
 Thousands of military personnel and tons of equipment passed through Zaragoza en route to the crisis in the Middle East.
 The base and the wing continued to act as a major aerial port providing support during and after Operation Desert Storm.

 Subject to the same provisions requiring the removal of other units from Spain, the 406th began efforts to end its operations and return Zaragoza to the Spanish Government in 1992.
 The use of the training range ended in December 1991, followed by the turnover of base operations to the Spanish in April 1992.

 The 406th Tactical Fighter Training Wing was inactivated on 1 April 1994 when USAFE ended its presence and returned control of Zaragoza Air Base to the Spanish government.